Taste of Appledore- NEW Program!

 photo: Jim Coyer

-Discover the very best of Shoals Marine Lab on Appledore Island in a new public program that blends science, sustainability, and unforgettable culinary experiences.
-Taste of Appledore invites you to explore the island’s vibrant ecology, rich history, through hands-on learning with beloved Shoals Marine Lab faculty, and renowned food culture with expert chefs.
+Discover the very best of Shoals Marine Lab on Appledore Island in a new culinary program that blends science, sustainability, and memorable culinary experiences, demonstrating our commitment to farm-and-sea to table ethos.
+Taste of Appledore invites you to explore the island’s vibrant ecology and rich history, through hands-on learning with beloved Shoals Marine Lab faculty, and renowned food culture with expert chefs.

 Across three days and two nights, participants will engage deeply with the best of what the lab has to offer while enjoying the sense of community that makes Shoals Marine Laboratory so special.